 If you’ve never filed a tax return on your own before, you may be wondering what’s expected of you now that you’re a high school graduate.
 This article will help you understand more about what you need to do to receive a tax refund.

 You don’t have to file taxes just because you are in college or because you turn 18.
 The IRS has specific filing requirements.
 If you meet the requirements, then you are expected to file a tax return.
-If you are single (as in, you’re not married), you’ll need to file a federal return if either one of the following applies:
+If you are single (as in, you’re not married), you’ll need to file a federal return if:

-Am I a dependent if I’m in college?
+Can I still be a dependent if I’m in college?

 When you’re a full-time college student, your parents can claim you as a dependent until you are 24 years old*.
 If you are working and earning money while in school, your parents can claim you as a dependent as long as they still provide more than half of your financial support.
 They can claim you as a dependent even if you file your own return.